 - 3 1/2 - 4 lb. pork shoulder

-- 1 cup diced onion
+- 1 cup onion, diced

-- 1 red pepper seeded and diced
+- 1 red pepper, seeded and diced

-- 1 large apple peeled, cored and diced
+- 1 large apple, peeled, cored and diced

 - 1 6-oz. can tomato paste

-- 1/2 cup brown sugar packed
+- 1/2 cup brown sugar, packed

 - 1/4 cup white vinegar

-- 2 tsp. dry mustard
+- 2 teaspoons dry mustard

-- 2 tsp.
-Worcestershire sauce
+- 2 teaspoon Worcestershire sauce

 - Crusty buns or rolls

-Place pork shoulder in a large, heavy bottomed Dutch oven or pot on the stove-top.
+- Place pork shoulder in a large, heavy bottomed Dutch oven or pot on the stove-top.
 If necessary, cut the pork in to a couple of large chunks to fit.
 Add all the rest of the ingredients to the pot.
 Cover and turn burner on to medium.
 After 10-15 minutes, stir the mixture well and flip the pork over.
 Cover pot, reduce heat to medium-low and allow to cook for 3-4 hours, flipping pork and stirring several times during that period.

-For the Slow cooker, cook on high for about 4-5 hours or on low for 7-8 hours.
+- For the Slow cooker, cook on high for about 4-5 hours or on low for 7-8 hours.
 If the roast is exposed on the top, I like to open the lid a couple of times during cooking and flip it over, but it isn’t really necessary if it’s not convenient.
 Cook for 20-30 minutes at the end with the lid off to thicken the sauce.

-When pork is tender enough to pull apart with a fork, remove the pork to a rimmed baking sheet.
+- When pork is tender enough to pull apart with a fork, remove the pork to a rimmed baking sheet.
 Remove and discard any bone.
 Using two forks, shred the pork, discarding any fatty pieces.
 Return the shredded meat to the pot with the sauce and stir well.
 Allow to simmer over low heat for about 30 minutes, or until the sauce thickened.